ShengQuanZhou/challenge/README.md

 Q: Okay, I'll bite.
 What is the quantum explanation?

-A: Price change is like pushing on a spring.
+A: Price change is like stretching a spring.
 The linear restoring force gives you the square-root law of price impact.
 Integrating the force gives you the $z^2/2$ term in q-variance.
 But you need to use a probabilistic framework which accounts for dynamics.
 See sources below.

 Q: Sounds like quantum woo to me.